I used to be a sad human being.

 If you want to fix your life, you’ll need to correct deficiencies in these areas.
-If you aren’t sure where your holes are, rely on the feedback you got from seeking out the tough love then get to work immediately.
+If you aren’t sure where your holes are, use the feedback you get from friends coupled with the ideal life you’ve imagined for yourself.

 While I don’t believe you can move away from your problems, many of your bad habits are triggered by the people and places you spend the most time around.

 There is no easy “life hack” to avoid this.
-You must simply distance yourself from the environment and people that reinforce the worst in you.
+You must simply distance yourself from the negative environment and toxic people who bring out and reinforce the worst in you.

-At the end of the workday, I was exhausted, frustrated, and didn’t feel like boxing.
+At the end of the workday, I was exhausted, frustrated, and didn’t feel like I had enough time to pursue any personal development or self-improvement.
 I felt trapped, and this sapped my motivation in all things.

 Not only will you earn more cash, but you’ll also boost your self-esteem.

 You’ll finally develop the unique confidence that stems from knowing you will always be able to put food on the table and pay your bills.

 Action small step #7: Come up with a plan for building a skill set and making some extra money.